 Singapore is a financial and trading hub with an extensive network of 21 implemented bilateral and regional FTAs with 32 trading partners.
-In 2016, the European Union (EU) was Singapore’s 3rd largest global trading partner, and Singapore was the EU’s 15th largest global trading partner and largest trading partner in Southeast Asia.
-Total EU imported from Singapore hit SGD 31.5 billion while the EU exported SGD 51.03 billion, according to the European Commission.
+In 2016, the European Union (EU) was Singapore’s 3rd largest global trading partner and Singapore was the EU’s 15th largest global trading partner and largest trading partner in Southeast Asia.
+Total EU imported from Singapore hit SGD 31.5 billion while the EU exported SGD 51.03 billion (1).

 Singapore and the EU launched their first negotiation in March 2010 and concluded the European Union – Singapore Free Trade Agreement (EUSFTA) after two years of negotiation in December 2012; except for the investment protection chapter.
 The negotiations on the last chapter were completed in October 2014.